garethtdavies/docker-masterclass/README.md

 ```
 If we hadn't have already created a `.dockerignore` file, this would have much
 the same effect in that the Dockerfile would not be copied, but only the
-NPM package manifest and the source code.
+npm package manifest and the source code.

 Only copying what's required for a Docker image build is a very good habit to
 get into, and is usually used in conjunction with `.dockerignore` files to